 Gillette (2004) said "to draw the structure of an IUPAC-named compound, we work backwards through the compound name, from the ending to the parent name to the prefix" (p.
 7).
-Clark (2000) explained that an IUPAC name of an organic compound is simply a code and that each part of the IUPAC name reveals some useful information about the compound.
-For example, 2-methylpropan-1-ol could be understood in the following ways:
+Clark (2000) explained that an IUPAC name of an organic compound is simply a code and that each part of the IUPAC name reveals

-- The prop- shows the number of carbon atoms in the longest continuous carbon chain (and in this instance, there are three atoms of carbon) (Clark, 2000). - The -an that comes immediately after the 'prop' shows there is no carbon to carbon multiple bond (Clark, 2000). - 3.
+- 1. The prop- shows the number of carbon atoms in the longest continuous carbon chain (and in this instance, there are three atoms of carbon) (Clark, 2000). - 2.
+The -an that comes immediately after the 'prop' shows there is no carbon to carbon multiple bond (Clark, 2000). - 3.
 The 2-methyl and -1-ol show what is or are happening on the first and second carbon atoms in the longest continuous carbon chain (Clark, 2000).

 Clark (2000) was of the view that one has to learn the codes for number of carbon atoms in a continuous carbon chain in order to name organic compounds.

 Table 1 shows the codes for each group of number of carbon atoms in a continuous carbon chain.